javiAI/AaveHealthFactor/README.md

 BLOCK_NUMBER: The block at which you want to check the health factor.

-CONTRACT_ADDRESS: The address to which you want to check the health factor => "0x..."
+CONTRACT_ADDRESS: The address from which you want to check the health factor => "0x..."

   NOTE: Infura does not keep track of block snapshots and therefore does not allow for forks, use Alchemy or other provider instead.